Have you seen the autumn berry before? It was unknown to me until last year. A family was picking & eating the berries at an edible community garden.

-Step 1: Prepare for the autumn berry sauce
+Step 1: Prepare the autumn berry sauce

-To begin with, remove small stems off the berries and wash a couple of times.
+To begin with, remove small stems off the berries and wash them a couple of times.
 Using a bowl makes it easy to wash for stem/dirt removal.
 When it’s done, simply drain the water using a strainer.

 Step 2: Cook the berries

 First, put the berries into a pot, and place it on medium-high heat.
-Bring it to boil, then add 1tbsp of lemon/lime juice.
+Bring it to a boil, then add 1tbsp of lemon/lime juice.
 Cook it for 5 min, and occasionally stir.